-At the midpoint mark of the rotation (end of Week 2):
+At the midpoint mark of the rotation (end of week 2), please provide your clerk with specific feedback (in addition to ongoing, continuous feedback) and fill out the mITER form on One45.

-- 1. Please provide your clerk with specific feedback (in addition to ongoing, continuous feedback) and fill out the mITER form on One45. - 2.
-Review the clerk's Logbook to determine if any clinical presentations/procedures need to be completed.
-A total of one history and physical must be observed. - 3.
-Last year (Class of 2024), two new items were added to the logbook: 1) clerks must watch the Goals of Care/Advanced Care Planning videocast, 2) clerks must discuss the Green Sleeve with you, and if possible, with a patient.
+- 1. Review the clerk's Logbook to determine if any clinical presentations/procedures need to be completed.
+A total of one history and one physical must be observed. - 2.
+Please note: 1) clerks must watch the Goals of Care/Advanced Care Planning videocast, 2) clerks must discuss the Green Sleeve with you, and if possible, with a patient.
 This is filling an important need in undergraduate medical education which may not be filled in any other rotation.
 We have emphasized that this be completed during the rural FM rotation, but it is acceptable for this to be completed during the urban FM rotation.

-If you are concerned that the clerk is at risk of not meeting expectations for performance in the block, written documentation must be provided to that clerk at the mid-point of the rotation and appropriate chance for remediation be given.

-Please email the Clerkship Director (sonja.wicklum@ucalgary.ca) to make her aware if you are concerned about a clerk's performance.
-The DFM is there to support you as the preceptor and ensure that the clerk has access to appropriate supports and interventions.
+If you are concerned that the clerk is at risk of not meeting expectations for performance in the block, written documentation must be provided to that clerk at the rotation's midpoint and appropriate chance for remediation given.
+Please email the Clerkship Director aramali@ucalgary.ca and Family Medicine Evaluation Coordinator jsvantan@ucalgary.ca if you are concerned about a clerk's performance.
+The DFM is there to support you and ensure that the clerk has access to appropriate supports and interventions.